 - Submissions may be made at any time and will be considered for the next issue.
 Email is the preferred mode of submission in all genres, and will be acknowledged on receipt.

-- We do not consider previously published work (including online – blogs, websites, ezines), or, with the exception of short stories, simultaneous submissions.
+- We do not consider previously published work (including online – blogs, websites, ezines, social media).

 - Our usual response time is no longer than four months, and contributors should not submit further work until advised of the fate of earlier submissions.